jessicacousins/fullstack_vite_webapp/README.md

 The objective of this **MERN** stack project is to create an immersive **fullstack** experience that leverages a rich set of modern technologies and features to deliver an engaging and comprehensive platform.
 This includes a sophisticated user interface with multiple interactive elements, such as a blog platform with **AI-powered sentiment analysis** and **AI-generated content** via OpenAI, a series of **mini-games** (Blackjack, Matching, and Simon Says), and a fully functional **shopping cart** with **Stripe** payment processing.

 User interactions are closely monitored and enhanced through **AI moderation** to flag inappropriate content, providing a safe environment for engagement.
 All user interactions, including blog comments, are analyzed for sentiment (positive, neutral, or negative) and tracked within **MongoDB** for review through a detailed **Admin Dashboard**.
+A **soundboard** with AI-generated music, allowing users to save and manage playlists while interacting with a dynamic audio experience.
+The **Achievement System**, rewards user milestones across games, blogs, and the shopping experience.
+This system gamifies user engagement, encouraging active participation and fostering a sense of accomplishment.

 The platform securely manages user data, including personal information, device and browser details, IP addresses, and product view history, which drives **personalized recommendations**.
 Data storage and handling comply with strict **privacy and legal standards**, including age verification.
 A robust **password reset** mechanism further ensures security, validating email authenticity before triggering password reset actions.
 All features are designed with privacy and security as a priority, creating an immersive, AI-enhanced environment that goes beyond basic **authentication** and **user management**.